-MW 10:00 - 12:00 TT 12:15 - 1:00 F 9:00 - 11:00
+MW 10:00 - 12:30 TT 12:15 - 1:00 F appointment only

 Course Description: This course is an intensive study and practice of the composition process from invention and researching to drafting, revising, and editing, both individually and collaboratively.
 The curriculum includes the teaching of effective rhetorical modes as well as audience, purpose, arrangement, style, and collateral readings.
 The instructional focus is on writing the academic essay as a vehicle for learning, communicating, and critical analysis.